Biomedical sciences: Online master’s degree

 - Résumé or CV.

 - Three letters of recommendation.
 In the online application, you will need to supply names and contact details of three people (e.g., professors) who can attest to your professional competence, academic preparation and potential for graduate work.
-Graduate Studies will contact your references with instructions regarding the letters.
+The Graduate School will contact your references with instructions regarding the letters.

 Complete the online application

-You must submit two separate applications: one to MU Graduate Studies and one to the biomedical sciences graduate program.
+You must submit two separate applications: one to MU Graduate School and one to the biomedical sciences graduate program.

 - Upload the above documents in the online application